 - PGD is carried out before implantation thus allowing the couple to decide on whether they want pregnancy

 - Couples can have biological children

-The following are a few risks associated with PGD:
+The following are a few risks associated with PGT:

-- Although PGD helps reduce the chances of giving a birth to child with genetic disorder, it cannot eliminate the risk.
-In few cases, further testing is required during pregnancy to eliminate the genetic disorder completely
+- Although PGT helps reduce the chances of giving a birth to the child with the genetic disorder, it cannot eliminate the risk.
+In a few cases, further testing is required during pregnancy to eliminate the genetic disorder completely

 - Pre-implantation genetic diagnosis does not substitute the prenatal testing.

 Hope you got required information about the Preimplantation genetic diagnosis.
-If you want to know more, consult our Infertility specialist right away.
-You can find ivf cost, iui cost, icsi treatment cost by contacting us at 040-4260 7310.
-Book an Appointment now!
+If you want to know more, consult our specialists right away.

 Opting for IVF with preimplantation genetic screening or preimplantation genetic diagnosis, will give you the best possible chance of falling pregnant on a sound genetic basis.